Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Methods

 \subsection{Measurement setup}

 The DC electrical characterization was performed using the Keysight B2900 precision source/\-measure unit.
 The drain-to-source voltage $U_{DS}$ needed for the read-out of the drain-to-source current $I_{DS}$ was fixed at 10~mV, S electrode was grounded.
 For the determination of the THz responsivity $\Re_V^{op}$ of the TeraFETs, we employed a commercial CW spectroscopy system (Toptica TeraScan 1550) which has a tunable fiber-coupled InGaAs photomixer as the radiation source, and replaced the photomixer detector of that system by our TeraFET.
-The TeraEFTs were illuminated through the substrate to which a hyperhemispherical Si lens (diameter: 12~mm, height: 7.1~mm) was attached.
-For THz alignment the TeraFETs were mounted on a X-Y micrometer translation stage as presented in \onlinecite{Bauer2019}.
-The power of the THz beam in front of the Si substrate lens ($P^{op}_{THz}$) was determined with a calibrated Golay cell.
+All measurements were performed at room temperature and under ambient conditions.
+As shown in \Figref{fig:Setup} the \textcolor{black}{TeraFETs} were illuminated through the substrate to which a hyperhemispherical Si lens (diameter: 12~mm, height: 7.1~mm) was attached (not glued).
+For THz alignment the TeraFETs were mounted on a \textit{x-y} micrometer translation stage, while the lens was fixed in its position.
+The Si lens $+$ G-TeraFETs were mounted on an additional \textit{z}-stage to adjust the distance from the last off-axis parabolic mirror (a 3" OAP) and to guarantee that the devices were characterized in the focal point of the OAP.
+At this position the free-space power of the THz beam ($P^{op}_{THz}$) was determined with a calibrated large-area Golay cell \textcolor{black}{(SN 160735, Microtech Instruments)}.
 The rectified voltage ($\Delta U_{DS}$) was measured using the lock-in technique (DSP Model 7265) at a modulation frequency of 7.62~kHz.
 For that purpose, the THz radiation was chopped electronically by a bipolar sinusoidal modulation of the electrical bias on the InGaAs photomixer gap of the Terascan 1550 system.
 The peak-to-peak photoresponse $\Delta U_{DS}$ for our measurement system has been obtained from $\Delta U_{DS} \approx 3 \cdot U_{lock-in}$\cite{Ferreras2021}.